htmgarcia/ES6/README.md

 - **let** are variables.
 You can modify its value always.
 - **const** are constants.
 Its value is the same always.
 Cannot change.

-Take in mind the ["living inside a block"](#redeclare-variables-from-different-blocks) approach if you need to use the same variables or constants.
+Take in mind the ["living inside a block"](#redeclare-variables-from-different-blocks) approach if you need to use again the same variables or constants.

 ### Const exception